What is a “cash out refinance” option?

 Looking at college tuition options?

-Wanting to remodel your home?
+Wanting to remodel or renovate your home?

 Hit with huge medical expenses?